13 Best Test Automation Frameworks: The 2021 List

 - Diverse involvement: The automation testing framework can involve people from various teams due to the easy readability of the code.
 This enhances the test quality.

-Citrus is a different type of automation framework than the ones discussed until now under the best test automation frameworks category.
+Citrus is a different type of automation framework than the ones discussed until now under the best automation testing frameworks category.
 While the other tools work efficiently in the UI, integration, or end-to-end department, they often fail to impress when APIs or other communication channels need to be tested.
 For any project, communications are bound to happen over HTTP, REST, or JMS, and the Citrus automation framework helps us in this regard.
 Citrus, thankfully, can be integrated with virtually any messaging protocol or data format.

 Notable features of Citrus